holyjak/blog.jakubholy.net/content/posts/2019-03-01--design-in-java-vs-fp.md

 2. Similarly yet differently, provide the function with a lazy datastructure that only fetches the data when it is actually accessed (e.g. via [`delay`](https://conj.io/store/v0/org.clojure/clojure/latest/clj/clojure.core/delay/)).
 Thus the effect happens in the function but is transparent to it, it doesn't know or care whether the data already was there or not or how it was produced.
 3. Follow more of Redux/re-frame, making the process multi-pass: when the function is invoked and lacks some data, it will produce an effect asking for it (for example `{:db/find {:table "xyz" :id 123}}`); the "framework" will process it and re-invoke it when the data becomes available.
 4. (Thanks, Erik!)
 Split the logic into multiple steps based on the extra inputs needed, retrieving the data and applying the step logic (or not) based on the outcome of the previous step(s).

+What we are doing here is the Functional Core, Imperative Shell architecture.
+Read on to learn more about it.

 #### The core decision function